 The IMF's April 2026 World Economic Outlook projects real GDP growth for the twenty largest economies.
-India leads at 6.5 percent; Italy trails at 0.5.
+India leads at 6.5 per cent; Italy trails at 0.5 per cent.
 Between them, a once-familiar ordering has quietly inverted.

 The IMF's April 2026 World Economic Outlook projects real GDP growth for the twenty largest economies.
-India leads at 6.5 percent; Italy trails at 0.5.
+India leads at 6.5 per cent; Italy trails at 0.5 per cent.
 Between them, a once-familiar ordering has quietly inverted.

 If you sort the twenty biggest economies by projected 2026 growth, the chart's top half is almost entirely what used to be called the developing world.
 The bottom half is almost entirely what used to be called the West.